jackharrhy/iwillgetit/README.md

 # iwillgetit

-A ThreeJS card trick, with a dead simple way of guessing any chosen card
+A ThreeJS card trick; with a dead simple way of guessing any chosen card.

-## How to dazzle a crowd (with help of a friend)
+### How to dazzle a crowd (with help of a friend)

-Start the main server.js file with node
+Start the main server.js file with node.

-Navigate on a computer (in my case when I used this a class room smart board) to the root
+Navigate to a root of said server.

-Have a sneaky friend in the room, have the page /thetrick/ open on their device
+Have a sneaky friend in the room, and have the page /thetrick/ open on their device.

-Give someone a deck of cards, tell them to shuffle it however they like, and then show the audience; maybe even hide in the other room while they do
+Give anyone who isn't in on it a deck of cards.

+Tell them to shuffle it however they like, and then show the audience the 'random card'.

+(Maybe even hide in the other room while they do)

-Let them answer the questions that pop up on the screen; it is recommended that you skim through my selection of questions before doing it yourself to make it a bit more relevant to your crowd
+Let them answer the questions that pop up on the screen; it is recommended that you skim through tge selection of questions before doing it yourself to make it a bit more obvious to the crowd.

-Once your sneaky friend presses the button, it will glitch the selected card to the front-center of the screen
+Once your sneaky friend presses the button, it will 'glitch', the selected card to the front-center of the screen.

-You get 100 for your magic trick and nobody really knows how you pulled it off
+You get 100 for your magic trick and nobody really knows how you pulled it off.

 *(at least that how it worked for me)*